oraichain/docs/cosmwasm-ide/tutorial-01.md

 ## 3. Build & deploy a contract

+- If you use Gitpod, then it is recommended to install Keplr wallet, as the extension works well with it when it comes to developing contracts on the browser.

-- Since you are developing locally, you need a wallet to deploy & interact with the contract.
-Hence, you need to create a **.env** file under the workspace root, and insert your test wallet mnemonic.
+- If you don't want to use Gitpod, or you are developing locally, you will need a wallet to deploy & interact with the contract.
+Hence, please create a **.env** file under the workspace root, and insert your test wallet mnemonic.

 - Next, choose an arbitrary file in the project.